Design thinking

 Origins of Design Thinking

-Design thinking has been around a lot longer than 2014, people have been using Design Thinking and it’s human centered design practices since the 1970s but the term Design Thinking is often credited to David Kelly and Tim Brown of IDEO fame who coined the term in the 1990s.
+Design thinking has been around a lot longer than 2014, people have been using Design Thinking and it’s human centred design practices since the 1970s but the term Design Thinking is often credited to David Kelly and Tim Brown of IDEO fame who coined the term in the 1990s.

 What is Design Thinking?